alephdao/windmill-test/README.md

-# Windmill + OpenRouter Movie Mood Generator
+# Windmill + OpenRouter Movie Mood Generator 🎬

 A Windmill workflow that generates mood words for movies using OpenRouter's API and Google's Gemini model.

+**NEW: 🤖 Telegram Bot Integration!** - Now includes a Telegram bot that responds to movie titles with mood words!

 ## 🚀 Quick Start